wangtuguahhh/FeiWang/README.md

 # Fei Wang
 # 👋 Hello world! 👋
-I am Fei Wang, an active data scientist job seeker with an engineering PhD backgroud and 5 years working experience as a seismic data processer and imager.
-As a senior seismic imager, I've developed my skills in working with large amount of data using Python, internal and external presentations and client consultation.
-More importantly, I discovered how data can help solve business problems for oil explorations and well developments.
-I'm facinated by how much impact data has not only on business but also on our daily life, which leads to my decision to switch gears and to become a data scientitst.
+I am Fei Wang, an active pursuit of a challenging role in data science, a dynamic and adaptable PhD in engineering, and a former senior seismic imager.
+Over a rich five-year career span as a seismic imager, I've grown proficient in working with large amount of data using Python and translating complex findings into comprehensive presentations.
+I've seen how data can help solve business problems for oil exploration and well development.
+I'm facinated by the incredibel potential of data to steer business decisions, which drives my decision to transition into a data scientist role.

-After achieving the IBM Data Science Professional Certificate, I'd like to get my hands dirty to work on different types of data to gather more experience and skills.
-When working on a data science project, I'd like to start with a question, which helps me stay focused on the problem and feel the importance of the work along the way.
+After achieving the IBM Data Science Professional Certificate, I decided to get my hands dirty to work on different types of data to gather more experience and skills.
+When working on a data science project, I'd like to start with a question.
+This practice keeps me grounded on the problem and allows me continually perceive the significance of the task.

 ## 🌱 Projects
 * How to bid against next SpaceX Falcon 9 launch?